-Hydro One regularly monitors the assets of its unregulated Hydro One Telecom Inc. subsidiary for indications of impairment.
+Hydro One regularly monitors the assets of its unregulated subsidiary Acronym Solutions Inc., formerly Hydro One Telecom Inc. (Acronym Solutions) for indications of impairment.
 Management assesses the fair value of such long-lived assets using commonly accepted techniques.
 Techniques used to determine fair value include, but are not limited to, the use of recent third-party comparable sales for reference and internally developed discounted cash flow analysis.
 Significant changes in market conditions, changes to the condition of an asset, or a change in management's intent to utilize the asset are generally viewed by management as triggering events to reassess the cash flows related to these long-lived assets.
-As at December 31, 2020 and 2019, no asset impairment had been recorded for assets within either the Company's regulated or unregulated businesses.
+As at December 31, 2021 and 2020, no asset impairment had been recorded for assets within either the Company's regulated or unregulated businesses.